 - Optional: Cover bowl and chill dough in refrigerator for at least 1 hour (or up to 2 days).
 This will help your cookies stay thick and spread less while baking.
 If the dough is hard to handle after chilling, leave it on the counter for a few minutes to soften.

-- Drop rounded balls of dough onto prepared baking sheet, the size of 2 tablespoons each (I use this ice cream scoop) and spacing 2 inches apart.
+- Drop rounded balls of dough onto prepared baking sheet, the size of 2 tablespoons each, and spacing 2 inches apart.
 Bake for 10-12 minutes, until cookies just begin to brown at the edges and center is still soft.
 Cookies will appear undone and moist in the center, but will continue to bake on the warm baking sheet.
 Leave to cool for 10 minutes, then transfer to a wire rack to cool completely.

 - Store cookies in an airtight container at room temperature for up to 4 days, or freeze for up to 2 months.
 To thaw, leave on counter, still covered, or overnight in the fridge.

 - For add-ins: A great combination of add-ins is chocolate chips, toasted nuts (pecans, walnuts, pistachios, hazelnuts), and dried fruit (raisins, dried cranberries, dried cherries).
 Pecans and raisins are great together, as are pistachios and cranberries and dried cherries and chocolate chips.
 If you only add one kind of add-in, use 1.5 cups instead of 2.